Dynamsoft/label-recognizer-javascript-demo/README.md

 2. Add license

     > If you don't have a license yet, you can skip this step.
 You will still be able to test the demo for up to 24 hours.
+You can also visit https://www.dynamsoft.com/customer/license/trialLicense?utm_source=sample&product=dlr&package=js to get your own trial license good for 30 days.

     Open "src/dlr.ts" and input your license key in this line: